Group One Betting Guide

 Railway Stakes betting guide and tips

-There has been only two favourites that have won in the nine years and that came in 2011 with local galloper Luckygray.and Galaxy Star in 2018 and Western Empire in 2021.
+There has been only two favourites that have won in the last ten years and that came in 2011 with local galloper Luckygray.and Galaxy Star in 2018 and Western Empire in 2021.

 Luckgray’s win in 2011 was also one of the most controversial decisions in Australasian racing history as New Zealand runner He’s Remarkable crossed the line first, but was deemed to interfere with Luckygray around the 1000m mark.
 That left many punters with a sour taste in their mouth, but punters who took Luckygray to win were not complaining.